 This location is a drop in center that provides food pantry services and housing relocation assistance.
 Volunteers are needed for stocking and delivering food and assisting with general office operations.

 We operate two homeless shelters, one for men and one for women and children.
 Volunteers are needed at both for serving meals, providing comfort and relief for guests and assisting with general operations.

 Please contact Development Coordinator Mary Kay Musyt at 315.362.7579.

 Volunteer Application Process

 1. Attend Orientation – Orientation is offered the first and third Thursday of every month at 1654 W. Onondaga Street.
 At orientation, you will learn about Catholic Charities, our different programs, and complete an application.
-You can sign up for orientation by emailing Tina Thompson at email@example.com.
+You can sign up for orientation by emailing Kimberly Losurdo at firstname.lastname@example.org.